 NPAC SMS shall allow NPAC Personnel, via the NPAC Administrative Interface, to modify a currently scheduled SPID Migration on behalf of a migrating-to SPID or migrating-from SPID.

+Note: Migration data (e.g., NPA-NXX, LRN) is modifiable.
+SPID value is not modifiable.

+Req X25 SPID Migration Update – Disallowing Modification of “migrating-to” SPID

+NPAC SMS shall not allow the modification of the migration-to SPID of existing SPID migrations

 Req-9 SPID Migration Update – GUI Execution by NPAC Personnel of Scheduled SPID Migration

 NPAC SMS shall, via the NPAC Administrative Interface, allow NPAC Personnel to execute a previously scheduled SPID Migration, in cases when there are no (zero) active-like subscription versions or Number Pool Blocks that would have the New SPID value changed in that NPA-NXX that is being migrated.